About Southwestern

 If you’d like to be one of them, visit our admissions page for prospective students.

 Southwestern students have a strong sense of community.
-They come from virtually every state, more than a dozen countries, and represent over 200 undergraduate institutions.
-In the most recent entering class, women represent 53 percent, while minorities make up 49 percent, and students report fluency in over 20 foreign languages.
-The average age is 27, with a range from 21 to over 50.
-In recent years, Southwestern has had the highest representation of African American students and second highest of Latino/Hispanic students of any California law school.
-The Student Bar Association sponsors award-winning student welfare and community outreach programs and oversees over 50 student organizations, including legal fraternities; minority, cultural, political, and religious groups; and societies focused on specific areas of law.
+They come from virtually every state and more than a dozen countries and represent over 100 undergraduate institutions.
+The 2022 entering class represented 62 percent women, 52 percent diverse, and 46 percent first-generation students.
+The average age is 26, with a range from 19 to 55.
+In 2022, Southwestern was listed as a Best Law School for Asians, Best Law School for Hispanics, and Most Diverse Law School.
+The Student Bar Association sponsors award-winning student welfare and community outreach programs and oversees over 40 student organizations, including legal fraternities; minority, cultural, political, and religious groups; and societies focused on specific areas of law.*

 Inspiring Academic Environment